Stork Theatre at the Stork Hotel

-From 1999 Helen and Paul Madden developed Stork Theatre at their city hotel.
+From 1999 Helen developed Stork Theatre at her city hotel with Paul Madden.

-Popular performance readings of ancient Roman and Greek epics anchored every season.
-Inspired by Dennis Pryor, Melbourne’s most-loved classics luminary, the Stork presented Homer’s Odyssey or Illiad, or Virgil’s Aeneid, every year.
+Popular performance readings of ancient Roman and Greek epics anchored every season, inspired by Dennis Pryor, Melbourne’s most-loved classics luminary.
+Each year Stork presented Homer’s Odyssey or Iliad, or Virgil’s Aeneid.
 All starred Melbourne’s leading academics, actors and artists.

 A monthly series of SOCRATIC DINNERS were hosted by Prof Stan van Hooft.
-At each dinner twelve guests battled the philosophic questions such as ‘What is Happiness?’
-Dinner guests were challenged directly on their moral choices and were not allowed to leave until, in the spirit of Socrates, they discovered an agreed point on the moral dilemma.
+At each guests battled the philosophic questions such as ‘What is Happiness?’.
+Partipicants were challenged directly on their moral choices.
+They were not allowed to leave until, in the spirit of Socrates, they discovered an agreed point on the moral dilemma.

 University in the Pub

-The Stork also held UNIVERSITY in the PUB philosophy hours on the ethics of the information Age – led by Dr John Lenarcic.
+Stork also held UNIVERSITY in the PUB philosophy hours on the ethics of the Information Age, led by Dr John Lenarcic.
 Held in an interactive chat-show format, the surreal musings of an information systems philosopher and his guests were blended with a humorous hypothetical or two.

 Stork Hotel was an historical, unpretentious, Art Deco-style pub offering hospitality, budget accommodation and meals for travellers, locals, workers and students.
 There was live in the front bar five nights a week, programmed by Nedwellyn Jones.
 Stork Hotel was a breeding ground for up-and-coming artists such as Wally De Backer (Gotye).